 In the New Testament narratives, we are often presented with religious leaders identified by the terms Sadducees and Pharisees.
 Both were part of Second Temple Jewish life in the time of Yeshua, yet they had very different views on certain religious and theological concepts (Mark 12:18-27, Acts 23:6-10).

 Perhaps a similar distinction can be seen today in Christianity between Catholics and Protestants.
 While both believe in Jesus Christ, his death, burial, resurrection and future return, they have markedly different views on other topics.

 But we also know that all Protestants don’t agree with each other.
-Two Christian pastors or teachers – one Southern Baptist, and the other Pentecostal – would likely find they have many things in common.
-Yet bring up the issue of tongues and it can get very divisive, sometimes explosive.
+Two Christian pastors or teachers – for example, one Southern Baptist and the other Pentecostal – would likely find they have many things in common.
+Yet bring up a topic like tongues and it can get very divisive, sometimes explosive.